onfido/onfido-auth-sdk-ios/README.md

 You can supply partial translations, meaning if you do not include a translation for a particular key our translation will be used instead.
 You can also name the strings file with the translated keys as you desire, but the name of the file will have to be provided to the SDK as a parameter to the `withCustomLocalization()` method i.e. `withCustomLocalization(andTableName: "MY_CUSTOM_STRINGS_FILE")`.
 Additionally, you can specify the bundle from which to read the strings file i.e `withCustomLocalization(andTableName: "MY_CUSTOM_STRINGS_FILE", in: myBundle)`.

 ### User consent screen
-This screen collects privacy consent from US users so Onfido can handle their biometric information and is an optional screen.
+This step contains a screen to collect US end users' privacy consent for Onfido.
 It contains the required consent language as well as links to Onfido's policies and terms of use.
+This is an optional screen.

 The user must select "Accept" to progress and continue with the flow.
 The content is available in English only, and is not translatable.

 ```swift
 let config = try!
 OnfidoAuthConfig.builder()